4 Storytelling and Public Speaking

 Although some believe the dramatic structure laid out in Freytag’s pyramid is best suited for tragedies, many stories incorporate the dramatic elements.
 Consider recent books, movies, or television shows you have watched recently.
 How many of them use a similar structure?

 Another common story structure is credited to William Labov and Joshua Waletsky (1967), two researchers who studied narrative.
-This model was developed for personal narratives and included six parts: an abstract (what, in a nutshell, is this story about?); an orientation (who, when, where, why?); the complicating action (then what happened?); evaluation (so what? how is this interesting?); a result or resolution (what finally happened?); and a coda (that’s it, I’ve finished and am bridging back to our present situation).
+This model was developed for personal narratives and included six parts: an abstract (what, in a nutshell, is this story about?); an orientation (who, when, where, why?); the complicating action (then what happened?); an evaluation (so what? how is this interesting?); a result or resolution (what finally happened?); and a coda (that’s it, I’ve finished and am bridging back to our present situation).
 You might notice the similarities between this model and Freytag’s pyramid.

 In addition to understanding dramatic structures, it may be helpful to familiarize yourself with typical story arcs.
 A story arc captures the flow of the events or the plot of your story.
 Author Kurt Vonnegut (1981) wrote a famously rejected Master’s thesis in which he identified commonly used emotional arcs in stories.
 “Man in a hole” and “Cinderella” are two arcs that emerged from his work.
 The idea of finding commonalities among stories caught on.
 In 2017, Andrew James Reagan built on Vonnegut and others’ work in his dissertation by examining 1,327 books.
 Reagan (2017) found support for 6 different story arcs: